RetroPie/RetroPie-Docs/docs/Spinners,-Trackballs,-Lightguns,-and-other-Mouse-Devices.md

 ### Determining mice index numbers

-_**Warning**: Depending on your setup, you might have an external mouse, a spinner, a mouse and a spinner, no mouse and two spinners, one spinner and a trackball, a mouse only during setup, etc. Linux will see all of these as mouse inputs, but the index of a specific device may change depending on what device you have attached to which port.
-For example, if you boot with an external mouse, it might be detected as mouse0 and your spinner as mouse1, but if you boot the same system without the external mouse attached, everything might ratchet down (spinner becomes mouse0)._

 * Make sure that your RetroArch input driver is set to `udev`
 * Start a RetroArch emulator with the option `--verbose` to generate a detailed log.
 Verbose mode is selected via the [runcommand](https://retropie.org.uk/docs/Runcommand/)
 * The resulting log is saved to `/dev/shm/runcommand.log`